enobufs/mocha-issue-1810-test/README.md

 The idea is not to add new arguments to mocha script, but to allow returning functions from the required modules to enable async prepare/unprepare features.

-* Check `required` modules have onPrepared or onUnprepared functions.
+* Check if `required` modules have onPrepared or onUnprepared functions.
-* Call all of onPrepared functions and wait until all the returned promises resove.
+* Call all of onPrepared functions and wait until all the returned promises resolve.
 * Mocha.run()
 * Call all of onUnprepare functions and wait until all the returned promises resolve.